Cover Image: BMI Calculator App, by Kevin Al-Rizal.

 Neumorphism is all about subtle contrast and solid colours.
 But how do you create an interface that delivers a wow-factor without any flashy elements?
 In neumorphism, it’s all in the use of shadowing and light.

 In broad strokes, the main ingredient is making sure that your element and your background are the same exact colour.
 This is so that we can then create the feel that these components are coming out from inside the background, using shadowing to create the protruding look.

 Outside of colour palettes and soft UI in-background design, neumorphism has also taken a different approach to a few other UI elements that make this type of design more engaging and beautiful to look at.

 - Shapes: Easily accessible shapes are used and reused where necessary to create an overly repetitive interface.

 - Representation: Unlike its predecessor, neumorphism makes use of very mild and subtle effects and does not try to over-represent objects in nature.
 It creates a new form that appears like a clay render (The 3D designer’s most encountered surface texture) of mostly analogue elements from the old world.

 - Effects: Instead of pushing for realism to the max, it uses very accessible effects to HTML and CSS, like Double Drop shadows, Gradients, Fill, Stroke and in extreme cases Inner shadows, all of which can be achieved in their natural code forms by an average developer.

 Keen to give it a try?

 If you’re keen to give it a shot yourself, we have some good news: UI kits.
 They can be real time-savers for designers and help them achieve a consistent look.
-Here are 10 free UI kits that you could implement on different projects.

 This UI kit comes with some of the greatest UI components in neumorphic style, those we are all used to.
 These include radio buttons, regular buttons, tabs, a search bar, a volume bar as well as a few others and what’s more it’s already in HTML.
 Bonus for coders.